jamesplease/fi-calc-guide/src/other/faq.md

 your retirement, you can use
 [Additional Income](/configuration/additional-income/) and
-[Additional Withdrawals](/configuration/additional-withdrawals/) to decrease or increase your tax bill over the course of your retirement.
+[Additional Withdrawals](/configuration/additional-withdrawals/) to decrease or increase your tax bill over time.

 ### I do not live in the United States.
 Can I use FI Calc?